Vietnam under Chinese rule: Period of Disunion

 After the demise of the Three Kingdoms, the Jin dynasty (266–420) took over the administration of Jiao.
 Its control over Jiao was not up to the same standards as the Han, and it only registered a figure of 25,600 households for Jiao, reflecting a fraction of the actual population.
 The succeeding Liu Song dynasty (420–479) registered an even lower population at 10,453 households, suggesting that the Jiao aristocracy had considerable autonomy at this point.

 During this period, production of bronze drums reminiscent to the Đông Sơn culture ceased in the Red River Plain, although it continued in the hilly hinterlands between the Red and Pearl Rivers.
 A new wave of Sinitic vocabulary can be traced to this era, supporting the north to south migration paradigm.
 According to Phan, Early Sino-Vietnamese vocabulary consists of two layers of borrowings: one from Ma Yuan's sinicization of Jiaozhi in the 1st century AD (Han ESV) and another layer from the influx of northern refugees in the early 4th century AD (Jin ESV).
+A late 3rd century work notes that there is a constant stream of people taking their families by sea to Jiaozhou.
+A record from 306 states that there was famine and disease in Ningzhou (modern Yunnan) as well as barbarians who had become too powerful for the imperial armies to overcome, causing commoners and officials to leave for Jiaozhou.

 One of the emigrée families that ended up in power was the Du clan that migrated from Chang'an to Jiao in the early 4th century.
 After three generations of leadership in Jiao, Du Hongwen (V. Đỗ Hoằng Văn) received an imperial summon from the Liu Song court in 427 and journeyed to the capital posthaste.
+The Liu Song appointed Du Huidu as an assistant magistrate and "protector general of refugees" of Jiaozhou.
+This title was passed down to his son, Hongwen.
+In 468, Lý Trường Nhân (C. Li Changren) rebelled and punished either the "refugees from the north" or "troops of the department magistrate from the north".

 In the 5th century, Buddhist influence started becoming more prevalent in Jiao.
 A philosophical conversation between a Jiaozhi Regional Inspector (cishi) named Li Miao (V. Lý Miễu) and two Jiaozhi Buddhist masters named Dao Gao (V. Đạo Cao) and Fo Ming (V. Pháp Minh) is recorded in the Hongming ji ("Collection for the Propagation of Buddhism/Light") compiled by Shi Sengyou (445-518) of the Liang dynasty.
 Li Miao distrusted the growing popularity of Buddhism and questioned the two Buddhists why the Buddha did not manifest in the real world.
 Dao Gao's response was entrenched in both Confucian and Taoist rhetoric, showing that both sides, whether Confucian or Buddhist, were thoroughly entrenched in a Sinitic tradition.